 Fumaric acid esters are another type of drug available in some European countries.

-Methotrexate typically improves psoriasis symptoms in 20 to 30 percent of people.
-Possible side effects of methotrexate include:
+Methotrexate typically improves psoriasis symptoms in

 - hair loss

 - liver disease, although this is rare

 A person should not take methotrexate if they: